 Most investors have long forgotten the stagflation period of the 1970s where stocks produced negative real returns, in addition to the relatively recent bear market of the 2000s where the dust from the dot com bubble required lots of time to settle.
 Bear markets are inevitable in long-term investing.
 We all fall prone to the recency bias and quickly forget the past.
 Right now the interest rate risk might seem low, but economic conditions can change on a dime.

 Those relying on investment income (FIRE) might take notice of this chart by Nick Maggiulli in a blogpost called The Definitive Guide to the All Weather Portfolio:

-Stocks are not a sure thing if you rely on that to cover your living expenses.
+Stocks are not a sure thing if you rely on them to cover your living expenses.
 If you want to retire early, you better make sure you can withstand at least 10 years of mediocre returns.
 I recently wrote about why I expect lower returns over the next decade, and why it makes sense to diversify.
 Your personal finances are important and it pays off to include a margin of safety.

-The aim of Bridgewaters All Weather Portfolio is to use diversification as a tool to smooth returns and lower drawdowns.
+The aim of Bridgewater’s All Weather Portfolio is to use diversification as a tool to smooth returns and lower drawdowns.
 The asset classes don’t move in perfect tandem, and thus diversification can help you lower drawdowns and sleep well at night.
-The portfolio is composed like this:
+Ray Dalio’s Bridgewater Associates composed the portfolio like this:

 - 55% bonds